 Floral garlands are also becoming popular instead of a traditional bouquet.
 These wrap around the bride (think 90’s feather bower) and are made from a variety of floral blooms!

-How much you spend on popular wedding flowers will differ depending on the type of flower you want as your statement piece and how many flowers you need.
+How much you spend on popular wedding flowers at your chosen wedding florist for your wedding day will differ depending on the type of flower you want as your statement piece and how many flowers you need.
 For example, are your flowers just simply for the bouquets, or will you need headpieces and wedding centrepieces for the tables?

 Floral arrangements can be pricey if you are throwing a large wedding.
 Especially if you are opting for classic Roses.
 Typically, don’t be surprised if your wedding flowers cost a minimum of £1,000.